 The best part about staying home from school or getting up early on a summer weekday is being able to watch the ever-popular game show The Price Is Right.
 (If you have never seen this show, I highly recommend it!)
 In the show, contestants compete to guess the price of merchandise and prize packages.
 At the end of every episode, host Drew Carey reminds the audience, “Help control the pet population.
 Have your pet spayed or neutered!”
 This tradition comes from the show’s previous host (and PETA supporter) Bob Barker, who hosted the game show for 35 years.

-How many animals can one person help in 91 years?
+How many animals can one person help in 92 years?
 A lot!
-Here are the top reasons we at peta2 love Bob Barker:
+To celebrate Bob’s birthday, here are the top reasons we love Bob Barker:

 1. Bob loves animals just as we do.

 Bob says he was born with a love for animals and is devoted to helping them.
 In an interview with The Huffington Post, Bob said, “As a kid, I picked up strays and tried in my clumsy ways to help injured animals.
 I’ve done it all my life, and now I’m doing it on a much larger scale.”
 His animal companion is a rescued rabbit named Mister Rabbit, who, instead of living in a cramped cage, gets to roam the house freely.

 2. Want to major in animal rights or learn to fight for animals as your profession?
 Bob’s got you covered!